JessBonanno/JessBonanno/README.md

 ### Hi there 👋
 ### I'm a fullstack developer.
-I enjoy working with others as well as for teaching when the opportunity arises.
+I enjoy working with others as well as teaching/helping when the opportunity arises.

 - 🔭 I’m graduating from Lambda School next month!
 - 🌱 I’m in love with learning and always hungry for more